christt105/christt105.github.io/content/_index.md

             icon: home
 ---

-Hello!
-I'm a programmer who loves making games and tools, but I'm interested in many other things too.
-Right now, I mainly use C#, but I've spent a lot of time with C/C++ over the years.
-I also work with JavaScript, Python, Dart, and Flutter.
-Professionally, I'm focused on Unity, but I also have experience with OpenGL and lower-level libraries in C++.
-For my personal projects, I've been using Godot for a while.

-I'm currently working at Nurogames, where I create software for architecture and IoT.
-My job involves building programs in Unity that handle BIM files.

-I've always been fascinated by programming tools, which is why my two main personal projects are a game engine and a 3D tile map editor, both built from scratch with C++ and OpenGL.

-### Technology
-{{< techstack >}}

-{{< gh-stats >}}
+Hi!
+I'm a **programmer passionate about technology**, games, and tools.
+I mainly work with **C# and Unity** professionally, and for personal projects, I use **Godot and C++**.
+I love working on my own projects, building custom tools like a game engine and a 3D tile map editor.

+Currently, I’m part of the industry creating software for architecture and IoT, at Nurogames, among other areas.
+You can learn more about my professional background in the [experience section](resume).

+I really enjoy **sharing knowledge** and **continuously learning** new things.
+Feel free to explore some of my [projects](projects) or read my posts on my [blog](blog).